PipeCruz/Facial-Recognition-Discord-Bot/README.md

-# helpfulbot
+# HelpfulBot.
-I really hope this webhook works...
+I am making this bot
+> Steve will pay for his actions